|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Energy is the name that we give to the most basic constituant of the universe.
 Everything that we can conceive of is composed of energy.
 Energy takes three forms: potential energy, kinetic energy and radiation.

 Under circumstances of low radiation density kinetic energy can become radiant energy which propagates away at the speed of light.
 Under circumstances of high radiation density radiation can be absorbed and converted into kinetic energy and then potential energy.
-Today in most of our local universe the radiation density is low which determines the direction of kinetic energy to radiation energy conversions.
+Today in most of our local universe the radiation density is low compared to the radiation density on Earth which determines the average direction of thermal kinetic energy to radiation energy conversions.

-Radiation moves packets of energy known as quanta at the speed of light.
+Radiation removes quantum packets of energy at the speed of light.
 A radiation quantum may be an electromagnetic photon, a neutrino or a graviton.

 An elementary charged particle contains a quantum of charge that circulates around a stable closed path at the speed of light.
 A charged particle has associated vector electric and vector magnetic fields that each contain potential energy.
-Generally the field strength and energy density are high near the nominal particle position and diminish rapidly with increasing radial distance from the nominal particle position.
+Generally the field energy density is high near the nominal particle position (center of momentum) and diminish rapidly with increasing radial distance from the nominal particle position.
 The total energy contained in a vector field is finite even though the field radially extends to infinity.
-The total field energy is also known as the particle rest mass.
-Motion of the particle in the frame of reference of an inertial observer gives the particle kinetic energy and linear momentum.
+The field energy forms part of the particle's total energy.
+Motion of a particle in the frame of reference of the center of momentum gives the particle kinetic energy and linear momentum.

-Thus, each free particle has a localized energy consisting of rest (potential) energy and kinetic (motion) energy.
+Thus, each free particle has an energy consisting of rest (potential) energy and kinetic (motion) energy.
 Each bound particle has an additional binding energy (negative potential energy) component relating to the interaction of that particle with other particles.

 The total field potential energy density at any position in space at any instant in time is the sum of the squares of the instantaneous values of the three mathematically orthogonal vector field components (electric, magnetic, gravity).
 Each vector field component has three orthogonal dimension components.